operatorequals/covertutils/docs/shells.rst

 Session Management
 ++++++++++++++++++

-Basically, ``covertpreter`` is a class maintaining several implementations of ``covertutils.shells.BaseShell`` implementation, under an internal data structure, dispatching commands to each of them, and letting the user to '*jump*' into a currently running session.
+Basically, ``covertpreter`` is a class maintaining several implementations of the ``covertutils.shells.BaseShell`` class, under an internal data structure, dispatching commands to each of them, and letting the user '*jump*' into a currently running session.

 .. code :: bash